 This obstacle, however, can also serve as the basis to further broaden the results of the study.
 The findings regarding the central theme of the study will allow me to examine other questions related to the field of the editing of the prophetic books, which makes up part of the basic concepts of the prophecy literature.
 For example, this may allow me to determine a position regarding the composition of the books and the extent to which they were edited.
 It opens the discussion of whether it is indeed possible to construct a coherent line of thought within each one of the prophetic books or whether it is possible to recognize similarities between prophetic books that indicate when they were written or if they had a common editor.
 Is there significance to the fact that units from different historical periods appear in one book?
 Is there a difference between the worldview of the prophet and the worldview of the book bearing his name?
-What are the implications of determinations such as these?
 Based on the worldview that arises from the units of a given book, is it possible to determine who wrote them and when?
 Can such a question be answered while avoiding the concern of a “circular argument”?
 Some of these questions impact on the most basic assumptions of my research, as I will present below, so that my research may undermine those basic assumptions.
 For this reason I recognize that changes in my positions may be required.

 In order to minimize the challenge that I presented above, in my research I will usually use the formulation “the worldview of the book” rather than “the worldview of the prophet.”
 In addition, in the course of the study itself I will discuss the editing and composition of the book, but I will usually refer to the current state of the book without devoting much attention to its diachronic development.
 In addition, at the beginning of the discussion I will not attempt to determine which of the verses belongs to the eighth century BCE prophet and what is the result of the later editing, rather I will leave such determinations to the concluding stages of the study.